Budgeting & Saving

 Set up a savings account

-Separate your savings from your day to day spending account and watch your savings grow!
+Separate your savings from your day-to-day spending account and watch your savings grow!

 Set up an automatic payment

-Setting up an automatic payment in line with your pay day is the easiest way to ensure that you do save so it disappears before you have time to allocate it to something else.
+Setting up an automatic payment in line with your pay day is the easiest way to ensure that you do save, so it disappears before you have time to allocate it to something else.
 Out of sight, out of mind, as they say, so if you don’t see it, then you can’t miss it!

 Make it hard to access your savings account